CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 ### Exploring callback functions

 Callback functions are an important part of the JavaScript language.
-Combined with `.done`, a [jQuery method](http://api.jquery.com/deferred.done/) that runs once the object it is acting on is resolved, users can interact with your map once it has loaded.
+Combined with `.done`, a [jQuery method](http://api.jquery.com/deferred.done/) that runs once the object it is acting on is resolved, you can perform specific actions on the different layers of your map.
 Testing for when your map calls an error is important as well.
 Chaining on `.error` ([jQuery docs](http://api.jquery.com/error/)) helps you debug and mitigate errors.

 Both createVis and createLayer return callback objects. createVis returns `vis`, `layers`, and `err`, and can be formatted like this:

 {% highlight javascript %}
 cartodb.createVis(map_id, vizjson_url)